The Bose Portable Speaker Is Excellent

 Connection Types

 The speaker has no wired inputs.
+The USB-C is only for charging.
 It supports AirPlay 2, Google Cast and Bluetooth.

 Among these, use AirPlay in preference to Google Cast in preference to Bluetooth.